xwmx/nb/docs/index.markdown

 `nb` is also a powerful bookmarking system featuring:

-- locally-served, text-centric, distraction-free bookmark browsing in terminal and GUI web browsers,
+- locally-served, text-centric, distraction-free bookmark [browsing](#-browsing)
+  in terminal and GUI web browsers,
-- local full-text search of cached page content with regular expression support,
+- local full-text [search](#-search) of cached page content with regular expression support,
 - convenient filtering and listing,
 - [Internet Archive Wayback Machine](https://archive.org/web/) snapshot lookup for broken links,
-- tagging, pinning, and integration with other `nb` features.
+- tagging, pinning, linking, and integration with other `nb` features.

-Page information is downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.
+Page information is downloaded, cleaned up, structured, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.